Tanzeebul-Tamim/The-Bengal-Chefs-Pantry-Server/README.md

 ## Live Server

-The server is deployed at: https://chefs-pentry-server-4lg1rnncd-tamim-200091-yahoocom.vercel.app/
+The server is deployed [at this following URL](https://chefs-pentry-server-4lg1rnncd-tamim-200091-yahoocom.vercel.app/)

 ## Running the Application